infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

 ```

 # Resolve Guide
-Below we show how to do efficient resolves of problems defined in `InfiniteOpt`, such as in model predictive control.
+Below we show how to do efficient resolves of problems defined in `InfiniteOpt` via model predictive control of a continuous stirred tank reactor (CSTR).
 Please refer to the
 Guide on our subsequent pages for more complete information on modeling a stand-alone problem.

 ## Preliminaries